SoftwareHeritage/swh-loader-antelink/README.md

 as content and content_missing will be created.
 This table will be used to store content metadata when the size is larger than our actual threshold size.
-- The antelink content are to be injected as blob
+- The antelink contents are to be injected as blob

 # Workflow overview